When is the best time to go to the Bale Mountains?

 The Shoulder Season: May to July

-For lovers of wildflowers, June also offers a spectacular treat: around this time the hillsides are covered by red-hot pokers and other stunning flowers in bloom.
-These spring flowers attract a large number of colourful birds, which adds to the magic of the park at this time of year.
+For lovers of wildflowers, June also offers a spectacular treat.
+Around this time the hillsides are covered by red-hot pokers and other stunning flowers in bloom.
+These spring flowers attract many colourful birds, which adds to the magic of the park at this time of year.

 It is important to note that regardless of the time of year, high altitudes remain very cold at night and weather can change drastically.
 All visitors must be prepared for a range of weather conditions, from hot days to freezing nights, to remain safe and avoid getting caught out.